-What is the delivery area?
+What is your delivery area?

-What are the delivery date?
+What are your delivery dates?

 How fresh are your trees?

-What payment methods can be use?
+What payment methods can be used?

 Do I come to choose my tree myself?

 We have a location in Brossard, Quebec (Quartier Dix/30, at the Canadian Tire).
 At this location, you can choose your tree and it will be delivered at your door.

 Is it environmentally friendly to buy a real tree instead of an artificial tree?

 Absolutely!
 Artificial trees can't be recycled, reused or composted.
 Besides, the PVCs and lead they contain stay in landfills for several generations.
 Plus the Christmas tree industry creates thousands of jobs in rural areas in Quebec and the rest of Canada and markets a magnificent product that is part of our heritage.